What Happens When an At-Fault Driver is Killed in a Car Accident?

 When it comes to hopping into our cars and heading off on our journey, rarely do we consider the dangers that can arise from this typically uneventful part of live.
 But with the number of reported auto accidents increasing by a staggering 1 million instances over the past 10 years and the fatality rate tipping the 40,000 mark for the third year in a row, it’s no wonder that road safety is a hot topic.

-Though many car, motorcycle and truck accidents are considered minor, almost half cause injury to drivers, passengers, pedestrians and cyclists.
+Though many car, motorcycle, bike accidents and truck accidents are considered minor, almost half cause injury to drivers, passengers, pedestrians and cyclists.
 But sometimes, even if it's a route that the driver is used to, like coming home from work or going to the grocery store, some cases involve more serious injury and even death.
 This can leave devastating consequences for the injured party or their survivors.

 If you’ve been involved in an accident which has impeded your quality of life as a result, you may be able to claim compensation for your injuries.
 Although this process is relatively simple, with insurance companies and attorneys being well versed in how to manage such claims, you may be considering what happens if the at-fault driver is killed as a result of the accident.